 - Osteoarthritis – Compared to many of the previously mentioned conditions, there are more research studies evaluating the effectiveness of pine bark extract for treating osteoarthritis.
 These studies suggest that PBE extract at daily doses of 150 mg/d appear to be effective for reducing arthritis pain, improving function, and decreasing patients’ need for anti-inflammatory medication.

-- Wrinkles – When combined in a pill with evening primrose oil as well as vitamin E and C, pine bark extract was effective at reducing wrinkles as well as UV-induced skin pigmentation in a randomized controlled trial.
+- Wrinkles – When combined in a pill with evening primrose oil as well as vitamin E and C, pine bark extract was effective at reducing wrinkles (Botox® cosmetic for wrinkles) as well as UV-induced skin pigmentation in a randomized controlled trial.

 - Alzheimer’s disease -PBE improved working memory in elderly volunteers in a randomized controlled trial.